Chinese biotechs eye Swiss collaboration as relations with US sour

 But until then, the uncertainty in the US is creating an opening for China, which is eager to establish itself as a major partner with European biotechs.
 The number of Chinese delegates at the Swiss Biotech Day has steadily increased.
 There were at least 20 Chinese companies in attendance or sponsoring including WuXi group, a major Chinese drug developer and manufacturer, and XtaiPi, a Chinese company pioneering AI for early drug development.

-“China really wants to explore more long term and mutual trust cooperation with Switzerland and Europe,” said Menyue Dong, an economics professor in Switzerland who led a roundtable discussion on China-Swiss collaboration at the Swiss Biotech Day.
+“China really wants to explore more long term and mutual trust cooperation with Switzerland and Europe,” said Minyue Dong, a professor in Switzerland who led a roundtable discussion on China-Swiss collaboration at the Swiss Biotech Day.
 “There is a shift in focus from the US to Europe.”

 Mutually beneficial